IdkRandomTry/DNS-Resolver/README.md

 - **Custom header is generated using the UTC timestamp of packet processing**, not the original PCAP timestamp.
 - Only **DNS query packets** are sent to the server.
-- IP selection is **deterministic** based on the header and time slot.